How Black businesses are weathering the financial storm of the pandemic

 “It allowed the employees and our team members to feel a little bit more comfortable coming into work and not being exposed to what they thought was danger for a long period of time,” Williams explained.
-“And we were able to pretty much maximize that guest experience in that time period.
+“And we were able to increase employee engagement and pretty much maximize guest experience in that time period.
 And they ended up actually making more money.”

 Salon 718’s shift changes also worked to the customers’ benefit, especially since their lifestyles changed in the past two years.

 “It was great because so many people were working from home.
 So people had to get in before the day started, not only for their kids since they were home schooling, or they had to have later hours that needed to be accommodated,” Williams added.